A comprehensive guide for fleet budgeting

 Meaning and Types of Fleet Costs

-Fleet costs, also known as total ownership costs (TCO), refer to the overall expenses associated with owning, operating, and maintaining a fleet of vehicles.
+Fleet costs, also known as total ownership costs (TCO), refer to the overall fleet expenses associated with owning, operating, and maintaining a fleet of vehicles.
 These costs are crucial for fleet managers to consider when purchasing decisions and managing their fleets efficiently.

 By understanding the TCO, fleet managers can optimize their budget and make informed choices to minimize expenses while maximizing the value and performance of their vehicles.